 The Environmental Protection Act (EPA) prohibits the discharge of contaminants into the natural environment that will or are likely to have an adverse effect.
-Any specified undertaking which involves discharging a contaminant into the air (including noise and vibration) or waste management/disposal will require a certificate of approval from the Ministry of the Environment, Conservation and Parks under the Environmental Protection Act.
+Any specified project which involves discharging a contaminant into the air (including noise and vibration) or waste management/disposal will require a permission from the Ministry of the Environment, Conservation and Parks under the Environmental Protection Act.